xmusphlkg/CNIDS/Report/mail/2023 August.md

 Dear [Recipient],

 I hope this email finds you well.
-China CDC Weekly has published the new data on the cases and deaths of notifiable infectious diseases in mainland China in 2023 August.
+China CDC Weekly has published the new data on the cases and deaths of notifiable infectious diseases in Chinese mainland in 2023 August.

-Based on the provided data for the monthly cases and deaths of different diseases in mainland China for 2023 August, here is a short list of important points to note:
+Based on the provided data for the monthly cases and deaths of different diseases in Chinese mainland for 2023 August, here is a short list of important points to note:

 1. Acute hemorrhagic conjunctivitis: Cases decreased by 5.09% compared to July 2023, but significantly increased by 462.06% compared to August 2022.